laminas/laminas-view/docs/book/helpers/html-attributes.md

 ]);
 ```

-Calling the helper always creates a new object.
-Several `HtmlAttributesSet`
+Calling the helper always creates a new object instance.
+Several
-objects can be used in the same template.
+`HtmlAttributesSet` object instances can be used in the same template.

 ## Using `HtmlAttributesSet` as an array